punyjs/PunyJS.build/handlers/file/file-buildType.spec.doc.md

-## Build Type: trujs.file
+## Build Type: punyjs.file

-The `trujs.file` build type is a simple file collector.
+The `punyjs.file` build type is a simple file collector.
 It uses values in the `paths` property to determine the list of file paths, and then loads them.

 This build type can be used to collect files in one workflow and then share them with the other workflows, using includes, or the `file.collect` factory can be used as the base for other build types.